 Welcome to the Steve Polezonis website!
-Hope you're all enjoying the New Year...all the best to all for a happy and healthy 2013.
+Hope you're all enjoying the fall...
 I was surprized by my optometric colleagues this month when I was named Connecticut Association of Optometrist (CAO) "2012 Optometrist of the Year".
 Needless to say I am still in a state of shock.
 I must say it is an emotional high to be recognized for the volunteer work that I do.
 Thank you colleagues for the recognition.
-On the music front, the Trio is gearing up for 2013...we'll be adding some more jazz to the repetoire as well as some new "old" rock tunes.
+On the music front, the Trio is gearing up for 2014...we'll be adding some more jazz to the repertoire as well as some new "old" rock tunes.
 Don't forget to check the UPCOMING DATES list to the left and as always you can check under the LIONS, OPTOMETRIST and MUSIC LIBRARY headings for updates as well as updated band information under the BAND heading.
 There will be more additions, photos and things as well as almost daily gig updates as time goes on so keep checking back periodically.
 Thanks for your interest and enjoy!

 For direct contact to book the band or for more information on the Trio, Lions or eye care e-mail me at email@example.com.

 Blending original blues with songs from the great American blues and jazz catalog, Steve Polezonis entertains a crowd with professionalism and taste.